provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryValidateMarketRequest"></a>

 ### QueryValidateMarketRequest
-QueryValidateMarketRequest is a request message for the QueryValidateMarket endpoint.
+QueryValidateMarketRequest is a request message for the ValidateMarket query.

 | Field | Type | Label | Description |